A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

-\paragraph{Validation} We use our trained ensemble to predict the cosmological parameters over the held-out test dataset to do coverage tests as described in \cite{Talts2018, Hahn2023b}.
+We use our trained ensemble to predict the cosmological parameters over the held-out test dataset to do coverage tests as described in \citet{Talts2018} and \citet{Hahn2023b}.
 We verify that all the rank histograms are uniformly distributed within the rank scatter, which suggests (but does not guarantee) that the posterior marginal are accurate.
+These histograms are shown for the five cosmology parameters in \reffig{SBI_rank}.
 To test for model-misspecification, we repeat the exercise with {\sc Quijote}-FoF latin hypercube and find consistent results.

 \paragraph{Caveats} The primary source of error with SBI is model mis-specification \citep{Modi2023a, Cannon2022}.
 Previous analysis \citep{Hahn2023b, Modi2023a} suggest that inference with power-spectrum up to $k_{\mathrm{max}}=0.5 h/$Mpc should be robust to these modeling differences.
 However, more powerful statistics such as bispectrum and combined power-spectrum and bispectrum analysis can exacerbate model mis-specification, both due to increased sensitivity and smaller error bars.
 This parameter-masked challenge provides a unique opportunity to investigate this aspect.